 We have a new obsession, and it’s light, fluffy cinnamon rolls with cream cheese icing.
 The best part?
-You can have a pan of these cooling on your kitchen counter in 1 hour!
+These are easy cinnamon roles that you can have a pan of these cooling on your kitchen counter in 1 hour!
+Check out my step-by-step pictures below to have these 1 Hour Easy Cinnamon Rolls on your counter faster than you thought possible.

 They tore open presents, shouted with joy when we lit candles at church on Christmas Eve, and ate cookies for dinner once.